Amazon Robots Struggling to Keep Up With Human Workers

 Mike Mulligan

-Autonomous robots are filling up Amazon warehouses, where they're sorting, loading, and unloading packages with impressive efficiency.
-But it sounds like they're still outmatched by humans when it comes to many essential tasks.
+Autonomous robots are filling Amazon warehouses, sorting, loading, and unloading packages with impressive efficiency.
+Yet they remain outmatched by humans on many essential tasks.

 Stretched Win